 aka Coffee is not only about selling coffee.
 While researching the coffee industry, we learned about the large amount of water waste produced by coffee processing.

 As an emerging player in the coffee industry, we recognize the gap where in some places water is used for manufacturing, while in other places there is not even water for drinking.
 Waka Coffee wants to expand access to clean water in developing countries.
-We encourage our suppliers to save water, and we always donate 4% of our proceeds to clean and safe drinking water initiatives.
+We encourage our suppliers to save water, and we always donate a percentage of our profits to clean and safe drinking water initiatives.

 Access to clean drinking water affects every aspect of life, such as health, wealth, education, equality, and much more.
 Currently, about 633 million people in the world live without clean water.
 For reference, that’s twice the population of the United States!
 This is why we created our “Add Water, Give Water” program.